Why Do I Paint?

 I do feel very lucky to have something in my life that can give me emotional balance, it feels therapeutic… I’ve been even more aware of this during the last year or so - challenging times with Covid and difficult times personally within my family.
 My studio became my place of solace during these times, a steady ship that kept me from falling over the edge into complete overwhelm.
 Life can throw hard times at us and knowing how to find calm, how to restore equilibrium, how to essentially reduce the stress load, is truly invaluable.

 There is more to it than that though…

 I think the maintenance of emotional equilibrium is the foundation of what painting gives me, or why I paint.
-The rest is: the excitement, the playfulness, the curiosity, the energy, the amazing surprises!!
-Working intuitively and spontaneously means I am constantly intrigued and surprised by results!
+The rest is: the excitement, the playfulness, the curiosity, the energy, the amazing surprises!
+Working intuitively and spontaneously means I am constantly intrigued and surprised by results.
 Sometimes the results are not great of course, but that’s just part of the process… I know if I keep going, eventually it will come together.
-And colour – I am mad about colour – I love experimenting all the time with different or unusual colour combinations, the ones you think won’t work often give that surprising zing!
+And colour – I love experimenting all the time with different or unusual colour combinations, the ones you think won’t work often give that surprising zing.

 I hope that gives you an idea of why I paint.
-It was a big question for my first ever blog post, so I dug my own hole with that one!
+It was a big question for my first ever blog post.
 I could probably go on with endless answers to this, but I’ve made a start for now, so I hope you enjoyed reading.